tommydino93/DeepDicomSort/README.md

 ## Running DeepDicomSort

-Before running DeepDicomSort pre-processing of the data is required.
+Before running DeepDicomSort, pre-processing of the data is required.
 Set the root folder containg the DICOM folders to be organized in the config.yaml file.
 After this, go to the preprocessing folder and run `python3 preprocessing_pipeline.py`, this will then perform all the necessary steps.